-I still dream about the red terracotta roof tiles across Florence's skyline, and while my last trip to Florence was only a few weeks ago, it already feels like a lifetime.
-There are so many vantage points in Florence, some of which involve a lot of huffing and puffing and squeezing past crowds of selfie stick-toting tourists to get to, but from personal experience I can tell you that the...Read more
+I still dream about the red terracotta roof tiles across the Florence skyline, and while my last trip to Florence was only a few weeks ago, it already feels like a lifetime.
+There are so many vantage points in Florence, some of which involve a lot of huffing and puffing and squeezing past crowds of selfie stick-toting tourists to get to, but from personal experience I can tell you that...Read more

 A step-by-step guide to making the most of your time exploring the monuments within Piazza del Duomo, AKA the Square of Miracles or Piazza dei Miracoli, in Pisa, Italy.
 The star of the show at the Piazza del Duomo in Pisa is undoubtedly the Leaning Tower of Pisa, or simply the Tower of Pisa.
-Like Giotto's Campanile in Florence, the Tower of Pisa is the freestanding Campanile, or bell tower, of...Read more
+Like Giotto's Campanile in Florence, the Tower of Pisa is the freestanding Campanile, or bell tower,...Read more

 Siena is a stunning city in the heart of Tuscany that has preserved its medieval charm and architecture.
 Though many return visitors to Italy opt to stay a few nights in the historic centre of Siena, it is easy to visit Siena as a day trip from its Tuscan neighbour, Florence.
-Siena is unique in that it was developed across three hills with three streets that form a "Y" shape and...Read more
+Siena is unique in that it was developed across three hills with three streets that form a "Y" shape...Read more

 Cinque Terre, much like its "counterpart" in the south of Italy, the Amalfi Coast, is high up on many travelers' bucket lists of places to visit.
 The five towns that make up Cinque Terre in the region of Liguria (Riomaggiore, Manarola, Corniglia, Vernazza and Monterosso) are so popular that officials will start limiting the number of tourists that are permitted to visit.
 The five towns that make up Cinque Terre are incredibly...Read more